I once read an interview of an actress during the course of which she mentioned,

 This was about a decade ago when there weren’t too many reading actresses and I was impressed, rightaway.

 ‘So what do you read?’ continued the interviewer?

 And there right then she fell from my estimation.
 Mills and Boons?
 Is that even reading?

 Yeah yeah I was stupidly judgemental.

-But dear friend do bear in mind that I was an impressionable teen then.
+But, dear friend, do bear in mind that I was fresh out of my teens when the likes of Ayn Rand had begun to cast their spell on me.
+I was also beginning to enjoy the classics.
 Mills and Boons, to me, were no longer forbidden but definitely looked down upon.
-Besides, I had begun to enjoy the classics and, I’m ashamed to admit, had turned into a bit of a snob.
+I’m ashamed to admit, I had turned into a bit of a snob.

-Even as an adult if I chance upon a person with a book while I’m travelling I try my best to check out the cover, covertly of course, and then I cannot help but think a certain way about that person.
+I like to think I’ve become more accepting of reading choices, however, even as an adult if I chance upon a person with a book while I’m travelling, I try my best to check out the cover, covertly of course, and then I cannot help but think a certain way about that person.

 I am pretty eclectic in my reading as long as it’s fiction.
-So yes, I have read him but I’m not a fan.
+So yes, I have read him but I outgrew him at some point and stopped at the last few books.
 However, I do have friends who read only Chetan Bhagat and I do not write them off, perhaps because I know them beyond Bhagat.

 And what if he does enjoy a book I completely abhorred?
 Does that necessarily make him a ‘not my kind’ of person?